UraniumTeam/uranium-profiler/README.md

  - GUI application to visualize collected data
  - Simple integration with excisting programs

-The profiler consists of two main modules: what we call the 'frontend' and the 'beckend'.
+The profiler consists of two main modules: what we call the 'frontend' and the 'backend'.
 Frontend is the visualizer application, that you see on [screenshots here](#screenshots).
 Backend is the Rust crate that helps you to collect data from your program.

 Currently, Uranium is not production-ready yet.
 So the only way to use Uranium is to build it from source.